Finitary codings for the random-cluster model and other infinite-range monotone models: Finitary codings for monotone specifications

 On the other hand, by irreducibility of $\rho$, we mean that both $\rho^+$ and $\rho^-$ are irreducible, without requiring a joint condition.

 Let $\rho$ be a monotone upwards specification.
 By monotonicity, $\rho^{\bplus}_U$ stochastically dominates $\rho^{\bplus}_V$ whenever $U \subset V$.
 Thus, there exists a weak limit

 The limit $\mu^+$ is in general a sub-probability measure on $\Omega$ (not necessarily supported on $\Omega^+$), and is $\Gamma$-invariant when $\rho$ is.
 If $S$ is finite, then $\mu^+$ is a probability measure.
 When $\rho$ is a monotone downwards specification, we similarly define $\mu^-$.
-In particular, when $\rho$ is an upwards-downwards specification, both $\mu^+$ and $\mu^-$ are well-defined.
+In particular, when $\rho$ is an upwards-downwards specification, both $\mu^+$ and $\mu^-$ are well defined.